administrativetrick/SRE_Toil_Tracker/README.md

 ## Changelog

+## V 1.0.5
+* There is a known issue, when toil_duration_unit is set to 'Days" then the calcluations for days do not come out right.
+Removing the option for days in Combobox until this feature works.
+* To achieve the same result you can use the hours Duration Unit with a Toil Duration of 8.
+This will simulate an 8 hour workday and still be calculated correctly.

 ## V 1.0.4
 * Added a stopwatch to the bottom of the application to allow users to track time taken from start to finish of tasks straight form the application.
 * Stopwatch timer is in seconds to allow users to track time easier.